siddharthsrivastava0501/covinformare/README.md

 ## How we built it:
 We began by conducting a search about the feasibility of our idea.
 After concluding that the task is doable, we divided the project into four main areas: frontend, backend, text processing and keyword search & categorisation.

-###Frontend
+### Frontend
 This part consists of HTML, CSS, and JavaScript, and dynamically updates link URLs based on user location.
-The popup.html also provides a central hub for locally sourced information on a selection of topics in a way that is less invasive than the notifications.
+The `popup.html` also provides a central hub for locally sourced information on a selection of topics in a way that is less invasive than the notificati ons.

-###Backend
+### Backend
 The backend API written in Flask and deployed via Heroku takes topics and country codes as input, and returns a relevant URL.
 This means that the sources of information can be updated without the user having to update anything, and makes the process of changing and adding new countries and URLs easier and more flexible.

-###Text processing and categorization
+### Text processing and categorization
 The processing of text happens on the Frontend, using JavaScript.
 The DOM-API was used to select text from the body and remove the HTML tags followed by the removal of punctuation and stopwords to make the search easier and more efficient.
-At first, we searched for the word coronavirus or its synonims and if enough occurences were found, we searched for various keywords regarding the 4 main categories described above.
-By calculating the sum of appearences of keywords corresponding to each category, the algorithm can determine which category fits the text the most.
+At first, we searched for the word coronavirus or its synonyms and if enough occurrence were found, we searched for various keywords regarding the 4 main categories described above.
+By calculating the sum of appearance of keywords corresponding to each category, the algorithm can determine which category fits the text the most.

-###Testing

 ## Challenges we ran into:
 One of the most difficult parts of the project was navigating the permissions constraints of Google Chrome extensions, as the browser is quite limiting in what it allows its extensions to do.